Bioconductor/bioconductor.org/README.md

     where,

-        - t is the name of docker image
+        <image_name> is the name you want to give to the docker image.
+        It can be whatever you want as it will be referenced later

 3. Run the docker container before making any changes, you need to use the docker image name `<image_name>` that you assigned previously to be able to